How Did Boston’s Opioid Problem Get So Bad?

 The national opioid crisis, by many accounts, is twice as bad in Boston.
 The past few years have seen a precipitous rise in opioid-related overdoses and deaths.
 Drug rehabs in Boston have also faced ever-increasing numbers of opioid-related admissions since the late 2000s, a trend that has not let up into the present day.

 One thing that makes opioid drugs like heroin and fentanyl so dangerous is that relatively low doses can easily lead to a substance use disorder.
-According to Johns Hopkins Medicine, even the first dose of fentanyl or heroin can leave someone psychologically hooked.
+Even short-term use of highly potent opioids such as fentanyl or heroin can increase the risk of dependence, particularly in individuals with genetic, psychological, or environmental risk factors.

 Why are opioids so addictive?